Pond-Dakota Mission Park

 Educational programs and events schedule

 Please join us for one of the many fun and educational programs held in the house and park throughout the year.
-Check the newsletter, linked at the top of this page, for upcoming events.
+Visit the Pond House web page for upcoming events.

 The schedule is subject to change.
 For last-minute changes or cancellations, call the 24-hour hotline at 952-563-8878 or visit the Parks and Recreation Facebook page.